-It may also help students investigate further pathways into computer science, vocational courses such as programming, networking, computer systems and further specific computer science avenues.
-It can support applicants aiming for higher education; universities can differentiate between applicants through a strong basis of technological competencies as well as a recognised Level 3 academic qualification.
+It may help you investigate further pathways into computer science, vocational courses such as programming, networking, computer systems and further specific computer science avenues.
+It can support you to aim for higher education, universities can differentiate between applicants through a strong basis of technological competencies as well as a recognised Level 3 academic qualification.